 Saturday 10 a.m. to 1 p.m.

-Curbside transportation service is available to seniors and disabled Stafford residents.
+Curbside transportation service is available to Stafford seniors and individuals with disabilities.

-Bus Transportation: *NOTE* - all riders are still required to wear a mask while riding public transportation, regardless of vaccination status.
-Currently we are offering at least one out-of-town shopping trip per month to a location that offers access to groceries and other items.
-Examples of trips we might run include the Aldi's/Ocean State Job Lot Plaza in Enfield, or an area Walmart.
-Our driver/attendant is able to assist with putting groceries on and off the bus as well.
+Currently the Town is in the hiring process for a driver for our bus.
+When the bus is on the road again, it will offer services like social/cultural trips out-of-town shopping trips to a location that offers access to groceries and other items.
+Examples of trips include the Aldis/Ocean State Job Lot Plaza in Enfield, CT, or an area Walmart.
+The driver/attendant is able to assist with putting groceries on and off the bus as well.

-The medical transportation car is available for appointments Monday through Thursday. the driver/attendant will pick up the client at their private residence and transport them to their medical appointments.
+The medical transportation car is available for appointments Monday through Thursday.
+The driver/attendant will pick up the client at their private residence and transport them to their medical appointments.
 After the appointment, the client is returned home.
-If the client requires a prescription, we can sometimes fit in a pharmacy stop before returning the client home.
-Check with the driver; if her schedule permits, it can be done.
+If the client requires a prescription, we can sometimes fit in a pharmacy stop before returning the client home (check with the driver if their schedule permits).
 The driver travels to doctors, hospitals, and clinics in Somers, Enfield, Stafford, Willington, Tolland, Vernon, Willimantic, Rockville, Manchester, and South Windsor.
 We recommend that as soon as the client is aware of their appointment, they call the office at (860) 684-7752 to book their ride.
 If the time is already booked with another client, we can suggest another time that may be available. *There is currently a barrier between the front and back seat of the vehicle and we only take more than one rider if they are from the same household, so riders are not required to wear a mask.

 Many of our clients enjoy these services because they are no longer able to drive.
 Others enjoy maintaining their independence by not having to rely on children or relatives for rides to the store.
 Often times, clients are not comfortable driving in winter weather, but need to get their weekly errands done.
-This is a free service for Stafford seniors and disabled persons.
+This is a free service for Stafford seniors and individuals with disabilities.